robwlakes/Weather_Matrix/README.md

 ### Matrix Display Challenge

-The other major challenge was the multi-plexing and update of the matrix of 32x16 LEDs was done by interrupt on the Arduino Uno.
+The other major challenge was the multi-plexing and update of the matrix of 32x16 LEDs is done by interrupt on the Arduino Uno.
 This could have complicated the use of the Oregon Scientific 433MHz reception.
-However as the technique used here for receiving the OS signals is based on delays, rather than interrupts, and the program sole purpose was to listen for 433MHz bursts meant all that was needed for the reception algorithm to have the delays adjusted for the time added by the display interrupts and it works just fine.
+However as the technique used here for receiving the OS signals is based on delays, rather than interrupts, and the program sole purpose was to listen for 433MHz bursts meant all that was needed for the reception algorithm to have the 433MHz timing delays adjusted for the time added by the display interrupts and it works just fine.
 Stable displays and no flickering at all.

 ### Wireless Reception